sorbet/sorbet/website/docs/type-assertions.md

 It's possible to opt out of runtime checking for individual calls to `T.let`, `T.cast`, and `T.bind` by adding `checked: false`, e.g. `x = T.let(y, Foo, checked: false)`.
-This isn't recommended in most circumstances, even performance-critical code;
+This isn't recommended in most circumstances, even in performance-critical code;
 while adding `checked(:never)` to a method signature is an easy way to remove performance overhead, doing the same for `T.let` removes neither the method call overhead nor the overhead of constructing any type argument.
 For more effective